-- · Capacity: If there are m distinguishable levels for each neuron, the system can represent m^n objects. - Similarity between two patterns can be represented in the correlation (e.g. dot product, or angle between them, or cosine).
+- · Capacity: If there are m distinguishable levels for each neuron, the system can represent m^n objects. - Similarity between two patterns can be represented in a graded way, via the correlation (e.g. dot product, or angle between them, or cosine).